-(Verification Test: HLSL_A2B_LINK_REQ__)
+(Verification Test: HLSL_A2B_LINK_REQ_3.2.20)

-The A2B Host processor shall support a Diagnostic Routine that supports A2B network initialization and slave discovery, and writing the correct configuration information to the master and slave nodes.
+The A2B Host processor shall support a Diagnostic Routine that supports A2B network initialization and sub node discovery, and writing the correct configuration information to the main node and sub nodes.
 The routine shall support a command to set the correct configuration, and shall return an appropriate success/failure code.

 SWR-REQ-393179/B-A2B Network Errors